saccofrancesco/supremebot/README.md

 ```

 ## Start the Bot
-Now you have only to run the `main.py` file just before the drop, which is at 12:00 PM in Italy.
+Now you have only to run the `main.py` file just before the drop, which is at 12:00 in Italy.
 You can modify the hours and minutes in the `bot.py` file, specifically:
 ```python
 # Buy Times
 self.HOUR = "12"
 self.MINUTE = "00"
 ```
 Make sure to include the items you want to buy in the list, which is in the `Item.json` file and you are good to go!
-The Bot will buy the items you requested for within seconds! **Happy Shopping!**
+The Bot will buy the items you requested within seconds! **Happy Shopping!**